CHuber42/Week-7-06-Implement-Redux/README.md

 B) addingBeverage: If the form is visible.
 Boolean.
 C) viewBeverageDetails: If beverage details page is visible and if so, the id of it (v4/string).

 2. Declare reducers, bundle into a root reducer.
+(DONE)
+A) Declare const actiontypes folder; tests won't work otherwise.

 ##### _Contact_: